10 Reasons Why You Should Study Nursing

 This is especially true now that the U.K. government has promised to place over 50,000 nurses in the NHS.
 So if you’re bothered about securing a befitting job upon graduation after all your hard work studying in the university or college, then nursing is a career worth considering.
 Between 2018- 2028, the Bureau of Labor Statistics projects that there will be a 15 percent increase in the demand and employment of licensed practical nurses (LPNs).

-What could be more fulfilling than being in a career path where you’re being paid to do what you love doing.
+What could be more fulfilling than being on a career path where you’re being paid to do what you love doing?
 This is the case, especially if you’re truly passionate about helping sick and injured people regain full health.
-The nursing profession is a people profession; you’ll be involved in helping patients in some of the most vulnerable moments of their lives.
+The nursing profession is a people profession; you’ll help patients in some of the most vulnerable moments of their lives.

-You’ll be saddled with the responsibility of taking care of their medical needs, caring for them and making them feel safe and secured.
+You’ll have the responsibility of taking care of their medical needs, caring for them, and making them feel safe and secure.
 This is the highest form of satisfaction and fulfillment that is not common in every other career path.
-Choosing to study nursing gives you the opportunity to be part of a profession with a central core of helping people for a living.
+Choosing to study nursing allows you to be part of a profession with a central core of helping people for a living.
 The nursing profession is all about doing your utmost best to care for patients in whatsoever condition they are in.
 There are few jobs where you can go back home at the end of the day feeling fulfilled and satisfied knowing that you’ve touched people’s lives and made a real difference.

 Above all, nurses are known to receive excellent benefits in the form of tuition reimbursement for further studies, tax savings plans, generous paid time off (PTO), pension plans, life insurance, schedule flexibility, and lots more.